DanielYouDk/Yolo-And-Efficentdet/README.md

 https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md

-make sure to update the command prompt line --model to the correct folder name of the Efficientdet5 model you downloaded
+make sure to update the command prompt line --model to the correct folder name of the Efficientdet5 model you downloaded when running the code